julietgolf/vispipe/src/docs/source/guides/settings.rst

 File Records
 ^^^^^^^^^^^^

-Files that contain multiple datatypes with different settings requirments are accounted for with the ``"file_records"`` field.
+Files that contain multiple datatypes with different settings requirements are accounted for with the ``"file_records"`` field.
 This field is a ``dict[dict]`` where each record of the file is described by a subdictionary named by the subdatatype.
 The subdictionaries are formatted the same as normal datatypes and is weighted .5 more in priority than its parent.
 This means it will overwrite setting that it has in common with its parent datatype, but not a setting defined in the config file.

 If the reader function outputs all records at once, the members of ``"file_records"`` should be in the same order.
-Their order also determinse the order they will be placed into a PDF if generated.
+Their order also determines the order they will be placed into a PDF if generated.
 To change this order or to only plot a subset of the records, a field ``"recs"`` consisting of a ``str`` or ``list[str]``, where the ``str`` is a keyword in ``"file_records"``, can be added to the datatype.